guinessjulie/footprint2/README.md

 #OptimalFootprint Problem
 - [x] Draw Parcel in a new canvas called canvas-generation
-- [ ] grid has i's own canvas of left side
+- [X] replicate of 2nd Canvas
+- [X] grid.displayCells in OptimalFootprint moves to utils.js
-- [ ] however OptimalFootprint tried to draw footprint with grid.displayCells
+     - [ ] todo : need to refactor in grid2.js
-- [ ] To solve this problem, change grid class to optinally select canvas
+- [X] To solve this problem, some functions are duplicate grid on OptimalFootprint
+    - [ ] todo :Refactor grid2.js

+## To Do 12-14
+- [ ] Let's evolve
-- [ ] or duplicate grid on OptimalFootprint
+  - [ ] make population of 10 and evaluate it's fitness functions